(This article was originally published on the 10th September 2017 and updated on the 17th March 2021).

+Just like the previous eMAPS system, with this i-KrediKom app, all you need to do is include the company name and company registration number to find out if it is registered under KPKT.
 If the company is registered under KPKT, the information about the company would be displayed.
 You can click on the link of the company to find out more information such as the registered business address and company phone number.
 If the company is not registered or its license has expired, then the system would show no records was found – ‘Tiada Padanan’.

 In addition, all legal moneylenders will only offer loans that are in compliance with the Moneylenders Act 1951, particularly the interest rate is not above 18% per annum and the loan agreement is valid with proper loan documentation in place.
 For more info on licensed moneylenders, check out our article where we compare the difference between legal moneylenders and Ah Long.